-This chapter covers agreements for architects, landscape architects, land surveying, and engineering services outlined in RCW 39.80 (see Section 31.1).
-The definitions of these four professions are described in RCW Chapters 18.08, 18.43, and 18.96.
+This chapter covers agreements for architects, landscape architects, land surveying, and engineering services outlined in RCW 39.80.
+The definitions of these four professions are described in RCW 18.08, 18.43, and 18.96.
 These will be referred to as architectural and engineering (A&E) services, or engineering services, in this chapter.
 These include: